carolinagrcstvn/RFA_OR/README.md

 Attached to this task, you can find a template Notebook you can use to comply with your assignment.

-Hola guapo, no se si he creado bien el commit y todo eso, pero espero que te haya llegado y que no la haya liado mucho.
-Un besito,
-Carol ♥